nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [3.03]

+##### 3.03.A01) Common Activities

-##### 3.03.A01) ■ Maximizing production capacity through modernization of farms
+- 3.03.A01.01) Maximizing production capacity through modernization of farms

-- 3.03.A01.01) Livestock Development Societies where the farm owners are directly involved in the planning and development of the sector
+- 3.03.A01.02) Livestock Development Societies where the farm owners are directly involved in the planning and development of the sector

-- 3.03.A01.02) Special operational units for animal nutrition, breeding, and health sectors.
+- 3.03.A01.03) Special operational units for animal nutrition, breeding, and health sectors.

-- 3.03.A01.03) National program for the control and prevention of widespread animal diseases.
+- 3.03.A01.04) National program for the control and prevention of widespread animal diseases.

-- 3.03.A01.04) A Public Animal Health Division to control diseases transmitted from animals to humans as well as to ensure food security of animal products.
+- 3.03.A01.05) A Public Animal Health Division to control diseases transmitted from animals to humans as well as to ensure food security of animal products.

-- 3.03.A01.05) Expanding research and development activities in the livestock sector.
+- 3.03.A01.06) Expanding research and development activities in the livestock sector.

-- 3.03.A01.06) Innovating livestock research institutions and district veterinary research institutes Dairy Sector
+- 3.03.A01.07) Innovating livestock research institutions and district veterinary research institutes

+##### 3.03.A02) Dairy Sector

-- 3.03.A01.07) Transforming small-scale farms into economically viable medium-scale commercial units through mechanization.
+- 3.03.A02.01) Transforming small-scale farms into economically viable medium-scale commercial units through mechanization.

-- 3.03.A01.08) Developing a large-scale dairy farm system to promote milk production.
+- 3.03.A02.02) Developing a large-scale dairy farm system to promote milk production.

-- 3.03.A01.09) Establishing 7,500 dairy farms to empower low-income women.
+- 3.03.A02.03) Establishing 7,500 dairy farms to empower low-income women.

-- 3.03.A01.10) Establishing 7,500 dairy farms to strengthen youth entrepreneurship.
+- 3.03.A02.04) Establishing 7,500 dairy farms to strengthen youth entrepreneurship.

-- 3.03.A01.11) Doubling the current artificial insemination rates and increasing the number of dairy cattle through advanced technologies
+- 3.03.A02.05) Doubling the current artificial insemination rates and increasing the number of dairy cattle through advanced technologies

-- 3.03.A01.12) Improving efficiency of farm systems through regional veterinary divisions.
+- 3.03.A02.06) Improving efficiency of farm systems through regional veterinary divisions.

-- 3.03.A01.13) Implementing successful vaccination programs to eradicate major epidemics.
+- 3.03.A02.07) Implementing successful vaccination programs to eradicate major epidemics.

-- 3.03.A01.14) Providing health insurance coverage for registered dairy cattle.
-Marketing of Milk and Dairy Products
+- 3.03.A02.08) Providing health insurance coverage for registered dairy cattle.

+##### 3.03.A03) Marketing of Milk and Dairy Products

-- 3.03.A01.15) Expanding the network of regional distribution centers for pasteurized and fresh milk.
+- 3.03.A03.01) Expanding the network of regional distribution centers for pasteurized and fresh milk.

-- 3.03.A01.16) Implementing a payment system for dairy farmers based on proper standards
+- 3.03.A03.02) Implementing a payment system for dairy farmers based on proper standards

-- 3.03.A01.17) Promoting liquid milk consumption through targeted dairy promotion programs.
-Poultry Meat and Egg Production
+- 3.03.A03.03) Promoting liquid milk consumption through targeted dairy promotion programs.

+##### 3.03.A04) Poultry Meat and Egg Production

-- 3.03.A01.18) Providing tax relief for livestock and other raw materials to ensure fair prices for eggs and poultry meat.
+- 3.03.A04.01) Providing tax relief for livestock and other raw materials to ensure fair prices for eggs and poultry meat.

-- 3.03.A01.19) Strengthening the export processes for eggs and poultry meat production.
+- 3.03.A04.02) Strengthening the export processes for eggs and poultry meat production.

-- 3.03.A01.20) Establishing 5,000 small-scale poultry farms to empower low-income women
+- 3.03.A04.03) Establishing 5,000 small-scale poultry farms to empower low-income women

 ### 3.04) A sustainable management - A quality fish resource